frontiago/frontiago/README.md

-### Hello, i'm Thiago from Brazil, and my focus is on frontend development 👋
+### Hello, i'm Thiago Silva from Brazil, and my focus is on frontend development with HTML, CSS and Javascript. 👋

-#### I can speak english and a little in spanish, when i got free time i like to study pixel art for 2d games.
+#### I can speak english and a little in spanish, when i got free time i like to draw pixel art for 2d games.
 ---
 #### Follow and contact me:
 <div>